-Gnocchi, pronounced "NYOKEE", is a popular Italian first course, most often made from potatoes and flour, and sometimes with eggs in it, and often served with a meat-based sauce, or with a butter sage sauce.
+Gnocchi, pronounced "NYOKEE", is a popular Italian first course, most often made from potatoes and flour, and sometimes with eggs in it.
+It's often served with a meat-based sauce, or with a butter sage sauce.

 Vegan gnocchi is actually an authentic Italian recipe, as a lot of people in Italy make gnocchi without eggs in it.

-In the US the best variety to make gnocchi is Russet potatoes.
+- Potatoes: in the United States the best potato variety to make gnocchi is medium-sized Russet potatoes.
 If you don't live in the US or can't find Russet potatoes, then red potatoes are also great.

 In general, old potatoes are best to make gnocchi because they contain more starch and less moisture.